Substance Abuse Prevention Program

 It is important to reach out to professionals who can help you figure out what the next step should be.
 Talk to your doctor, a therapist or counselor, or maybe go to a 12-Step Alcoholics Anonymous meeting in your community.

 If you drive while you are impaired, you could be arrested, receive an Article 15 or worse.
 You could cause serious injury, kill yourself or even kill someone else.
-About 30 percent of all traffic crash fatalities in the United States involve drunk drivers with blood alcohol content (BAC) levels of 0.08% (80 mg/dL) or higher.
-According to the National Highway Traffic Safety Administration (NHTSA), every day, about 37 people in the United States, or one person every 39 minutes, die in drunk-driving crashes.
+In the United States, drunk drivers with a BAC of 0.08% or higher are involved in about 30 percent of all traffic fatalities.
+This level of impairment remains a leading cause of preventable deaths on the road.
+According to the National Highway Traffic Safety Administration (NHTSA), about 37 people in the U.S. die in drunk-driving crashes every day.
+That is approximately one preventable death every 39 minutes.
 In 2021, 13,384 people died in alcohol-impaired driving traffic deaths — a 14% increase from 2020.
 These deaths were all preventable.
 In Indiana in 2022, the Army National Guard reported 29 driving under the influence (DUI) friendly force information requirements (FFIRs).
 We can and must do better.

 Watch your drink

-The odds of staying safe and avoiding unwanted intimate encounters are increased when you choose to drink in groups, especially among trusted friends.
-Be sure to keep track of what you’re drinking, avoid those who are drinking too much, and always keep your drink in sight, in your hand, to avoid the possibility of it being spiked.
+The odds of staying safe and avoiding unwanted intimate encounters increase when you choose to drink in groups, especially among trusted friends.
+Keep track of your drink.
+Always keep your drink in sight or in your hand, to avoid the possibility of it being spiked.

 Always have a plan to get home

-Avoid the possibility of driving drunk by making a pact with yourself that you will never, ever get behind the wheel while intoxicated.
+Never, ever get behind the wheel while intoxicated.
 Limit the amount you drink.
-Give your car keys to a friend, count on a designated driver and keep ride-sharing apps on your phone for easy access.
+Give your car keys to a friend, and count on a designated driver.
+Keep ride-sharing apps on your phone for easy access.
 Keep in mind your future goals and those who might bear the consequences of your actions.

 Eat something before or while drinking